 1. Watch the sunset from Calton Hill

-2. Enjoy a glass of wine at Leith’s waterfront
+2. Enjoy a glass of wine on Leith’s waterfront

 Leith is possibly the coolest neighbourhood in Edinburgh.
-If you want to explore Edinburgh beyond the guidebook, visiting Leith is a must.
-This port district is home to various quirky cafes and thrift shops, while the waterfront is lined with cosy pubs and restaurants.
+This port district is home to various quirky cafes and thrift shops.

 3. Walk from Dean Village to Stockbridge

 Dean Village is one of the most picturesque areas in Edinburgh.
-Situated along the Water of Leith, Dean Village is known for its gorgeous old houses and cute cobbled streets.
-From here, you can enjoy a quiet, romantic walk along the stream towards another beautiful neighbourhood, Stockbridge.
-The path is surrounded by lush greenery and there are several benches overlooking the stream.
+Situated along the Water of Leith, this little neighbourhood is known for its gorgeous houses and cobbled lanes.

-4. Step back in time at the Cameo Cinema
+4. Watch a film at the Cameo Cinema

 5. Go for a stroll along Portobello beach